 It is possible to spend one or two semesters in one of our partner universities (about 25 possible destinations).

-Students will do two mandatory internships: two months in the first year and four months in the second year.
+Students will do two mandatory internships: two months in the first year and

 Graduates will work in online publishing or as press agents, web editors, community and social media managers, media librarians or organisers of media events.